-Please check back for upcoming open houses.
+None currently scheduled.
+Please check back for open house and information centre information.

 In the last 20 years, Alberta has welcomed more than one million new residents and our demand for electricity has doubled, yet the backbone of the transmission system remains largely the same.
 The demand for power has been steadily rising more than three per cent a year and has increased by more than 17 per cent in the past five years alone.
 In fact, every year Alberta’s demand for power has increased by the equivalent of adding two cities the size of Red Deer to the transmission grid.